 A phenomenal epic demonstrating profound leadership under the most extreme and adverse situations on earth.
 Ernest Shackleton’s performance in the Weddell Sea off the coast of West Antarctica in 1915 is yet to be surpassed.

 Shackleton first bought the Aurora, a sealing vessel which had been on 2 Antarctic expeditions.
-He put it under the command of former expedition member Lieutenant Aeneas Mackintosh who would wait for then in the Ross Sea.
+He put it under the command of former expedition member Lieutenant Aeneas Mackintosh who would wait for the main Antarctic crossing team in the Ross Sea.

 Shackleton’s main ship was the Polaris, a Norwegian whaling ship made of oak and steel, with a thickness ranging from 2.5 feet at its sides to 7 feet at its keel.
 Shackleton rechristened her the Endurance.
 By 1914, Shackleton had assembled his crew, bought more than a years’ supply of rations and equipment and was ready to sail.